 Budgeting and having options are important factors to take into account when considering studying abroad.
 However, applying to many institutions in the hopes of increasing your acceptance prospects might rapidly become outrageously expensive.
-In fewer than ten applications, you may wind up paying over $1000 (INR 74,270).
+In fewer than ten applications, you may wind up paying over $1000 (INR 82,669).
 Fortunately, many colleges provide free applications, and many schools offer cost waivers to students who complete the process online.
 Applying to these universities can increase your chances of getting admission without having to pay the hefty application fee.
 There are several universities in the USA without application fees.
 Let’s learn about them in this blog.

 This Blog Includes:

 - List of Universities in USA Without Application Fee

 - How Much Do Application Fees Cost?

 - How to Obtain Application Fee Waivers for US Universities?

 - Why Attend a College That Doesn’t Charge an Application Fee?